kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Tags			2014 boxfish cowfish
 Latin			Lactoria cornuta
-Description		A peaceful fish having horns as defence to make it more difficult for predator to swallow the fish.
+Description		A peaceful fish having horns as defence to make it more difficult for predators to swallow it.
 The cowfishes are, sadly, a common target for the aquarium industry due to their adorable looks.

 DSC04554.jpg